cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 <HighlightBox type="note">

-You should **not** use `docker run --rm` here because, when `checkersd` stops, you do not want to remove the container and thereby destroy the saved keys, and future genesis too.
-Instead, you reuse them all in the next calls.
+You should **not** use `docker run --rm` here because, when `checkersd` stops, you do not want to remove the container and thereby destroy the saved keys, and the future genesis too.
+Instead, reuse them all in the next calls.

 </HighlightBox>